Are you a Boater? This is my

 An Alternate, not so nice Ending 2 Years later:

-(2002) I was to make the trip again, my sixth and last rip to date, with my girlfriend Debbie.
+(2002) I was to make the return trip again, my sixth trip to date, and with my girlfriend Debbie.
 Overall it took six weeks about a week longer than planned because of weather.
 Just the same it was an immensely enjoyable trip only with a way different ending.
 The Old Jack Tar Marina at West end was now the new Old Bahama Bay Resort and Marina.
 It's truly beautiful and expensive with an abundance of 60 footers.
 Room rates ($400+) dictated we sleep on the boat................

 ....After our second week at the Abaco Inn we decided to head back in unsettled weather.
 We had heard reports the weather was even worse at West End and in the Gulf Stream, so we chose to sit it out for a couple days at the G.T.C. and the last place of refuge with any populace before West End.